terrylinooo/seo-search-permalink/README.txt

 Contributors: terrylin
 Tags: seo, permalink, search permalink, search url Requires at least: 4.0
-Tested up to: 5.3.2
+Tested up to: 6.2.0
-Stable tag: 1.0.2
+Stable tag: 1.0.3
 Requires PHP: 5.3.0
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl.html

 == Description ==

-Change default search URLs to the SEO friendly URLs.
-It may improve your SERP to boost your site traffic.
-The default URL ?s=keyword will be changed to /search/keyword, and you could change the {search base} for your need.
+Change default search URLs to SEO-friendly URLs, which may enhance your SERP rankings and increase your site traffic.
+The default URL ?s=keyword will be changed to /search/keyword, and you can adjust the {search base} as needed.

-SEO Search Permalink plugin has four type of permalink structure, filters the bad words and special characters out from the search terms.
-It makes your site's search URLs really clean.
+SEO Search Permalink plugin provides four types of permalink structures, filtering out bad words and special characters from search terms.
+This results in truly clean search URLs for your site.

-SEO Search Permalink is an open source project, any question or suggestion please visit:
+SEO Search Permalink is an open-source project.
+For any questions or suggestions, please visit:
 [https://github.com/terrylinooo/seo-search-permalink](https://github.com/terrylinooo/seo-search-permalink).

+Also, check out my [Markdown edior plugin](https://wordpress.org/plugins/wp-githuber-md/) if you need a Markdown editor.

 == Installation ==

-1. Upload the `seo-search-permalink` folder to your `/wp-content/plugins/` directory
+1. Upload the seo-search-permalink folder to your `/wp-content/plugins/ directory`.
-2. Activate the "SEO Search Permalink" plugin in your WordPress administration interface.
+2. Activate the "SEO Search Permalink" plugin through your WordPress administration interface.
 3. Done!

 == Copyright ==